CivicTechTO/toronto-bids/README.md

 ## Making the data public

 The final stage of the project involves making the information publicly accessible through a user-friendly website.
 The goal is to provide an easy-to-use platform for accessing the information contained in the RFPs, even after the due date has passed, promoting transparency and accountability in the procurement process of the Toronto City Council.

+This stage also requires making an API to allow programmatic access to the database of RFP information.
+This API will allow developers to programmatically access and retrieve data from the database for use in their own applications and tools.
+The API should include endpoints for retrieving information about specific RFPs, searching for RFPs based on certain criteria, and retrieving metadata about the RFPs.
+The API will be a critical component of the project, allowing the data to be used in a wide range of applications and promoting the goal of transparency and accessibility in the Toronto City Council's procurement process.